 Office of Field Experiences

 Be sure to click on the correct course.
-Your course number was also provided to you on your folder at the student teacher business meeting on January 9, 2017.
+Your course number will be also provided to you on your folder at the student teacher business meeting on January 7, 2019.

 TLS 493 A - This course is for students who are elementary majors.